-In most major centers, the public water supply is treated and is comparable to World Health Organization standards.
+In most major centers the public water supply is treated and is comparable to World Health Organization standards.
 At some of the remote lodges we visit water sources vary.
 Bottled water is sold at the remote lodges (please bring a reusable water bottle to help us reduce the amount of plastic waste generated during the tour).
-An excellent beer is locally produced, and a good variety of imported wines are plentiful.
+An excellent beer is produced locally, and a good variety of imported wines are plentiful.

 Coffee and tea are commonly found across the country and are considered some of the best in the world.
 Note that they are usually not of the taste/standard familiar in the west, so if you have particular preferences for hot drinks, it would be worth bringing your own supply of teabags or coffee with you.
-Note that getting fresh milk is not often possible, powdered milk or UHT might be possible in some places, but shouldn't be taken for granted.
-Most coffee comes in a 3-in-1 packet containing coffee, powdered milk, and sugar and is not to everyone's taste as they are usually very sweet!
+Note that getting fresh milk is not often possible, powdered milk or UHT might be possible in some places but shouldn't be taken for granted.
+Most coffee comes in a 3-in-1 packet containing coffee, powdered milk, and sugar and is not to everyone's taste, as they are usually very sweet!

-Mealtimes are likely to be somewhat flexible depending on our birding or travel plans for the day and so if you need to eat food at a specific time of day (e.g., to accompany any medication you are on) we recommend that you bring snacks to supplement the meals, such as cereal bars/protein bars, dried fruit etc. Meats, fish, vegetables, and tropical fruits are served Australian style.
-Vegetarian meals can be provided (please give us plenty of notice of any dietary requirements), but some other special meal requests are not available as the meals are table d'hote / set menus.
-Local food is made up of bland starchy foods with very little protein and to a western palate, not particularly appetizing.
+Mealtimes are likely to be somewhat flexible, depending on our birding or travel plans for the day.
+If you need to eat food at a specific time of day (e.g., to accompany any medication you are on) we recommend that you bring snacks to supplement the meals, such as cereal bars/protein bars, dried fruit etc. Meats, fish, vegetables, and tropical fruits are served Australian style.
+Vegetarian meals can be provided (please give us plenty of notice of any dietary requirements), but some other special meal requests are not available, since the meals are table d'hote / set menus.
+Local food is made up of bland starchy foods with very little protein and, to a western palate, not particularly appetizing.

-If you have any dietary requirements or food allergies, please let us know when you book the tour, so we can advise whether it will be suitable for you and so that we can make sure we can notify the people who will be preparing meals ahead of time.
+If you have any dietary requirements or food allergies, please let us know when you book the tour.
+We will advise whether the tour is suitable for you and so that we can notify the people who will be preparing meals, ahead of time.